-As technology continues to develop, so does the need for the construction and manufacturing products that support them.
-By providing materials for workspaces, security and cooling systems, McNICHOLS specialty metals serve this innovative industry in equally innovative ways!
+As technology continues to develop, so does the need for the construction and manufacturing of products that support them.
+By providing materials for workspaces, security, and cooling systems, McNICHOLS® Specialty Metals serve this innovative industry in equally innovative ways!

 With modern, sleek and industrial styles, it’s no surprise that Hole Products are frequently featured in technology industry architecture.
-Serving in both aesthetic and functional roles, specialty metals can be found in tech spaces across the country.
+Tech spaces across the country utilize specialty metals for both aesthetic and functional purposes.

 At Valve’s headquarters in Bellevue, Washington, the video game company’s workspace makes use of Perforated Metal in an expansive entryway staircase and surrounding balcony railings.
 The Perforated Metal allows sunlight to reach inside, but filters it enough to moderate brightness levels among computer spaces.

-In addition to providing safety for the hardware itself, these specialty metals are also utilized for information protection.
-At data centers, panels of McNICHOLS metals are assembled to secure servers and their digital assets.
+also offer information protection.
+At data centers, panels of McNICHOLS sheet metals are assembled to secure servers and their digital assets.

 Perforated Metal, Wire Mesh, Expanded Metal and other Hole Products effectively create protective barriers around technical equipment and information, but these products provide additional benefits beyond security.
-When working with electrical components, these materials are frequently chosen for their ability to facilitate airflow.
+When working with electrical components, people often choose these materials for their ability to facilitate airflow.

 Perhaps one of the main uses of Hole Products is regulating the passage of air.
 When dealing with a larger number of electrical elements, like in data centers, machinery may heat up rapidly.
 To protect these technical mechanisms, maintaining airflow and installing proper cooling measures are necessary to regulate temperature.